 The magstripe on the back of the student card is used to purchase items at various campus facilities.
 The bar code on the front of the student card is used for Library Services.

-Photos of students are also provided to authorized University staff on a need to know basis (e.g. campus security and instructors).
+Photos of students are also provided to authorized University staff on a need to know basis (e.g. campus security, residence and instructors).